soundio/music/README.md

 # music

-A library of functions for analysing musical information.
+A library of functions for analysing and transforming musical information.

 <!--## Installation